 The good-neighbor agriculture of nourishable places has defining characteristics missing so completely from industrial food production that we need reintroduction to these qualities pre-industrial agriculture almost always exhitibed:

 Nourishable places can and should be surrounded by family farms that are beautiful to look upon.
 Looking out upon local food production that is ugly might still feel virtuous, but it's far better if it's beautiful as well.
 And it helps that farming at a family scale is predisposed to look good because things tend not to get out of scale.
 The Tuscan countryside is filled with scenes like this, and is arguably the global high standard for a beautiful agrarian landscape, although there are many excellent alternatives around the world.
+And beauty isn't a benefit solely outside of town; agriculture will get into towns and neighborhoods everywhere once we’ve learned to make it beautiful to everyone.
+We need to blend gardener & florist into a discipline that knows how to do lovable edible gardens.

 Because there is no scale too small for growing food in a nourishable place, garden plots can be highly opportunistic.
 No two-story tall tractor could ever cultivate this garden because it couldn't even get to this garden, much less work the beds.